Leadership & Public Service High School: September 11, 2001

 Notable in Leadership's history is the effects of the September 11 attacks.
 Leadership, a block south of the South Tower along with its neighbor school (Economics and Finance) found it necessary to evacuate after the second plane hit.
 The engine of the second plane landed on Leadership's roof, and the school building itself was used as one of the morgue sites in the aftermath.
 The day of the attack, however, Principal Dolch was on the street welcoming voters to the school's polling booths and thus was on the street when the first plane hit.
 She suspected immediately that her sister, a Cantor Fitzgerald employee, very likely hadn't survived the first attack and focused on evacuating students and teachers safely.

 Dolch, school secretary Lisa Quigley, AP Ted Bronsnick, and Dean of Students Neil Marks, assisted by Police Officer Ryan Baldwin of the 001 precinct evacuated the 14-story building from the top down in minutes, out the south-east entrance and down to Battery Park.
 Julia Martinez and Margaret Espinosa, who worked as special ed, one-on-one paras at the school risked their lives by carrying two teen-age students to safety after the girls' wheelchairs broke down from being pushed through the rubble.
 Randy Spotts, a dean, and John, a security officer at the school, stayed behind after the evacuation and assisted people outside who had been harmed by debris.
 They also assisted neighboring cart owners to safety.

-Many students and teachers eventually found boats and ferries to get them away from Manhattan and a large contingent of students accompanied their math teachers, Conrad Sparnroft and Brian Donnelly, to Staten Island; another contingent took ferries to NJ with English and history teachers.
+Many students and teachers eventually found boats and ferries to get them away from Manhattan and a large contingent of students accompanied their math teachers, Conrad Sparnroft and Brian Donnelly, to Staten Island; another contingent took ferries to New Jersey with English and history teachers.
 A few more accompanied teachers on private yachts arriving down from the 79th street boat basin.
 Another small group accompanied a teacher, Virginia Pruitt, who had looked for students remaining in the area, to Brooklyn and her home.
 The only injury was a sprained ankle during the stair descent.
 No windows were broken on the building, though the gaskets sealing the windows failed in the face of the collapsing towers, as dust covered everything inside the building.
 No students lost family members in the attacks, although some parents had been working in the area.